 What is a typical day like on your safari in Africa?
-Our Africa expert Danielle Cicci shares her experiences.
+Our Africa expert Danielle Cicci shares her experiences and insights on African tours.

 It’s your first night in the Savannah and you hear the sound of growls a few feet away from your bed.
 Burly, bulky shadows stretch across the canvas of your tented camp, trudging on.
 Comforted by the camp’s trained staff who are on nighttime watch, this closeness with nature gives you a jittery sense of elation.
 But soon, the sounds of the wild become your soothing sleep melody.